GiovanniStephens/cardinality-constrained-optimisation/README.md

 Next step will be to create a particle swarm optimisation algorithm to see how it compares to the genetic algorithm for speed and outcome.

-Try a different genetic algorithm to see if it is faster.
+Try a different genetic algorithm to see if it is faster. (pyGAD could be a good alternative).

 I want to be able to run the optimisation on forward-looking variances and covariances and forecast returns.
 I am not sure how I would go about doing this, however.
 (Food for thought!)

+## Forecasting Returns

+One approach could be to fit multiple forecasting models to each of the ETFs to get a forecast of the returns.
+It would be quite slow, so I would need to pre-estimate all of the expected returns ahead of time and then run the optimisation.